 - Can students describe and enact norms for effective collaboration?

 - Are students reading texts that represent multi-cultural and marginalized points of view?

 - Do assignments demand that students find multiple perspectives and sources of information before drawing conclusions?

 - Can students label and describe their feelings in order to regulate their behavior?

 - Are students participating in critique protocols - sharing work publicly, seeking and offering constructive feedback?

 - Do we see students developing confidence in public speaking settings?

-IF a school’s culture and climate values academic risk-taking, reflection, persistence, and resilience THEN students will become increasingly independent and inspired to direct their own personal and collective learning.
+IF a school’s learning culture values equitable opportunity, academic risk-taking, student voice and choice, and ongoing reflection THEN students will become increasingly independent, reflective, and inspired to express their own identity and direct their own learning.

 (FTL: Individual Responsibility)

 - Provide regular opportunities for students to make choices about what and how they want to learn